studerus/pepper-android-realtime-chat/README.md

 - **Note**: The displayed transcript may not exactly match what the model understood, as transcription is generated asynchronously
 - **Best For** - English and major languages, quick setup

-#### 2. Azure Speech Services (Recommended for Dialects)
+#### 2. Azure Speech Services (Recommended for some low resource languages)
 - **Superior Quality** - Significantly better for regional dialects and low-resource languages
+- **Continuous Recognition** - For optimal latency, transcription happens while speaking (not after), with interim results displayed in status bar
 - **Confidence Scores** - Real-time feedback on transcription quality
 - **Specialized Models** - Language-specific optimization for regional variants
 - **Sync Transcripts** - User speech appears immediately in chat
 - **Full Transparency** - The exact transcribed text is sent to the model (what you see = what the model receives)
+- **Azure VAD** - Voice activity detection handled by Azure Speech Services
+- **Configurable Silence Timeout** - End-of-speech detection after silence (default: 500ms, adjustable in settings)
 - **Requires** - `AZURE_SPEECH_KEY` in `local.properties`
-- **Best For** - Regional dialects, low-resource languages, production use, debugging
+- **Best For** - Some low-resource languages, production use, debugging

 #### Switching Audio Modes
-1. Open app **Settings** (three-line menu icon)
+1. Open app **Settings** (tap wrench icon 🔧 in toolbar or swipe from right edge)
 2. Select **Audio Input** dropdown
 3. Choose preferred mode:
    - **"Realtime API (Simple Setup)"** - Default, no extra keys
    - **"Azure Speech (Best for Dialects)"** - Requires Azure Speech key
 4. Close settings - change takes effect immediately

-#### Why Two Audio Modes?
-The app offers **both Realtime API and Azure Speech** to balance simplicity and quality:

-**Realtime API Mode** (Default):
-- Simpler setup - works with just OpenAI key
-- Lower latency - integrated audio pipeline
-- Good for English and major languages
-- ⚠️ **Trade-off**: Model processes audio directly - displayed transcript may not exactly reflect what model understood

-**Azure Speech Mode** (Optional):
-- Superior accuracy for regional dialects and variants
-- Language-specific models optimized for regional variants
-- Confidence scoring for better error handling
-- ✅ **Full Transparency**: Exact transcribed text is sent to model - what you see is what the model receives
-- Better for production use, debugging, and non-English languages

 ### ASR Confidence System